fandystar/ParkingLot-Node.js/README.md

     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

-- `carLeave(input)` : Removes car in given slot in parking lot.
+- `carLeave(input)` : will make car parking slot to be available  and calculate parking charge based parking hours.
 It throws following errors:

-    - `Please provide car number and parking hours` : When input contains either of two i.e. car number and parking hours
+    - `Please provide car number and parking hours` : When input contains either of two  i.e. car number or parking hours

     - `Slot number <carNumber> is not found` when slot number is absent.